 Q8.
 What is Chart in MS-Excel?
 Why is it important to you an appropriate chart?

 Answer: Chart is a medium to present the data in graphical visualization, and it is the most important insight of the data.
 To present the data with perfect visualization and appropriate information, we should always pre-decide on the information to be presented.

-As appropriate charts lead to right decision, its necessary to use relevant charts.
-Refer to the below process chart for appropriate charts:
+As appropriate charts lead to the right decision, it's necessary to use relevant charts.
+Refer to the process chart for appropriate charts:

 Q9.
 What is a Dashboard and what are the important things we should keep in mind while creating a dashboard?